ToontjeM/oracle-migration-demo/oracle-sample-schemas/README.txt

 	objects, and for loading data.
 These scripts are called by the mksample.sql script.

-1.2.1	human_resources
+1.2.1	human_resources_plus

-1.2.1.1	The hr_main.sql script creates or recreates the HR schema.
+1.2.1.1	The hr_main.sql script creates or recreates the HRPLUS schema.

 1.2.1.2	The hr_drop.sql script drops all objects of the schema, but
-	does not remove the HR user.
+	does not remove the HRPLUS user.

 1.2.2	order_entry